5 Tips for a Great Introduction to Marketing Operations

 5. Celebrate your wins

-Circling back to point No.1, if you’ve defined your problems, set benchmarks and established objectives for what you want to achieve from your MRM implementation, make sure you measure the outcomes against these.
+Circling back to point No.1, if you’ve defined your problems, set benchmarks and established objectives for what you want to achieve from your marketing operations or marketing resource management implementation, make sure you measure the outcomes against these.

 And importantly – don’t forget to communicate them to your team.
-Everyone should know why you need an MRM tool, how to use it, and the benefits it generates.
+Everyone should know why you need a tool, how to use it, and the benefits it generates.

 Don’t forget to acknowledge the short-term wins, which could be as simple as increasing compliance, reducing your error rate or decreasing approval times.

 As with any martech implementation, it’s important to set realistic expectations going in.
-But MRM can deliver a wide range of measurable improvements in the first six months alone.
-Just ensure your team invests the planning up-front to make your introduction to MRM a smooth one, and you’ll ensure your marketing organisation gets maximum benefits.
+But marketing operations technology can deliver a wide range of measurable improvements in the first six months alone.
+Just ensure your team invests the planning up-front to make your introduction a smooth one, and you’ll ensure your marketing organisation gets maximum benefits.